thoth-station/adviser/docs/source/deployment.rst

 One of the core data structures keeping resolver's internal states is beam (see :ref:`pipeline <pipeline>` and :ref:`predictor <predictor` docs on more info).
-One can configure its width (maximum number of elements stored at the same time) that is configured as a hyperparameter during deployment.
+Beam width is the maximum number of elements stored at the same time and can be configured using a hyperparameter during deployment. time) that is configured as a hyperparameter during deployment.
 There are few pros and cons for large and small *width* numbers.
 The optimal beam width depends on the stack size, CPU time allocated and memory available per adviser